 There are no projects anticipated for this fiscal year.
-The goal for this fund is to eliminate it and move the resources to the Park Reserve.

 The Pool fund has a beginning cash position of \$9,571.
 Interest income is projected to be \$350.
 Total fund resources are \$9,821.
 We do not anticipate any expenditures this fiscal year.
 The fund anticipates a contingency of \$9,821.